 Total liabilities and Capital $12,000

 Note that they equal each other.
 Now why didn’t we just expense out the truck?
-Well for one thing it’s a fixed asset and we should depreciate this over time or as we use the truck in the day to day operations.
+Well for one thing it’s a fixed asset and we should depreciate this over time or as we use the truck in the day-to-day operations.
 But let’s say that we did expense out the truck, because it’s a piece of junk and we know it’s only good for one haul of materials and then we have to ditch the truck.
-So what happens here?
+What happens here?
 Well, when a company makes a profit or loses money, that bottom line from the Profit and Loss statement ends up in the capital area of the Balance Sheet.
 The reason is that this benefit or loss (responsibility) belongs to the investor (you).
 This is recorded in the capital section of the balance sheet and is referred to as earnings.
 The word we use as accountants is Retained Earnings.
 Anyway, we know that we used the truck up in one day.
-So we didn’t earn any money, the only cost was the truck so the Profit and Loss says we lost $3,000.
-So now how does the balance sheet look?
+We didn’t earn any money, the only cost was the truck so the Profit and Loss says we lost $3,000.
+Now how does the balance sheet look?
 Let’s see: